Apply for Scholarships

 Even if you think you’re the perfect candidate for a scholarship, that doesn’t mean that you’re guaranteed to be selected.
 You never know exactly what the scholarship committee is looking for or if your application was missing some necessary requirement.

 While there's often a big push to apply to scholarships for high school seniors, many students forget that undergraduates may still be eligible for scholarships.
 In fact, dozens of scholarships only accept students who are already enrolled in college.
+And remember, even graduate school students can apply for scholarships.

 Despite what graduate students often think, they are eligible for graduate scholarships.

 Even if you think you're too old to win a scholarship, know that there are scholarships you are eligible for.
 Most scholarships don't have an age cutoff, only a grade requirement.
 For example, if you're going back to school as an older student, you can still qualify for graduate student scholarships.
+Again, as long as you haven’t graduated, you can likely still find eligible scholarships.

 International students who live outside the U.S. may still be eligible for scholarships if they're attending school in one of the 50 states.
-While the pool of scholarships may be smaller than it is for domestic students, the international students may still find some awards.
+While the pool of scholarships may be smaller than it is for domestic students, international students may still find some awards.

 Part-time status is determined by an individual school, but generally ranges between six and 11 credit hours.
 If you take more than 12 credit hours, you’re generally considered a full-time student.